DanielSzarek/api-cars/README.md

 ### Unit tests
-I prepared some unit tests (using TDD).
+I prepared some unit tests (with TDD).
+I used build in django tests module.

-Run tests: *_sudo docker-compose exec web python src/manage.py test api_*
+Run tests: ***sudo docker-compose exec web python src/manage.py test api***

 ## Information
 As it had been written in the task, app was created in Python with my favourite web framework - Django.